-As a service component of USSOCOM, MARSOC is tasked by the Commander USSOCOM to train, organize, equip; deploy task-organized, scalable, and responsive U.S. Marine Corps special operations forces worldwide in support of combatant commanders and other agencies.
-The command initially consisted of a small staff and the Foreign Military Training Unit (FMTU), which had been formed to conduct Foreign Internal Defense.
+Marine Raiders, or Marine Forces Special Operations Command, is a service component of USSOCOM (United States Special Operations Command) that is responsible for training, organizing, and equipping task-organized, scalable, and responsive U.S. Marine Corps special operations forces worldwide to support combatant commanders and other agencies.
+The command was initially composed of a small staff and the Foreign Military Training Unit (FMTU), which was formed to conduct Foreign Internal Defense.

-The establishment of Marine Forces Special Operations Command represented the most significant step towards that goal and followed the establishment of MCSOCOM Detachment One (DET1), a small Marine Corps detachment formed as a pilot program to test Marine Corps integration into SOCOM.
-It was made up of mostly Force Recon Marines from 1st and 2nd Force Reconnaissance Companies along with other hand-picked support men and served with Navy SEALs under Naval Special Warfare Group One.
+However, following the September 11 attacks and the War on Terror, a new policy established by Secretary Rumsfeld and then-Commandant Gen. James L. Jones at The Pentagon caused the Marine Corps to work towards integration with SOCOM.
+The establishment of MARSOC represented the most significant step towards that goal, and followed the establishment of MCSOCOM Detachment One (DET1), a small Marine Corps detachment formed as a pilot program to test Marine Corps integration into SOCOM.
+It was made up of mostly Force Recon Marines from 1st and 2nd Force Reconnaissance Companies, along with other hand-picked support personnel, and served with Navy SEALs under Naval Special Warfare Group One.

-Marine Forces Special Operations Command deployed its first units in August 2006, 6 months after initial activation.
-The first Marine Special Operations Individual Training Course began at Camp Lejeune on 6 October 2008.
-MARSOC’s stated end-goal is 850 CSOs.
-MARSOC has reached its full operational capability in 2008.
+MARSOC deployed its first units in August 2006, six months after its initial activation.
+The first Marine Special Operations Individual Training Course began at Camp Lejeune on October 6, 2008.
+MARSOC’s stated end-goal is 850 CSOs, and the command reached its full operational capability in 2008.

 - 1st MSOB (Camp Pendleton, CA)